 A house full of kids and pets doesn’t stay clean for long.
 Finding the right balance between a relaxed, welcoming home and one that is not totally wrecked is a continuous struggle.
-You want the family to use and enjoy your living room without having to encase everything in plastic to keep it stylish and looking great.
+You want the family to use and enjoy your living room or den without having to encase everything in plastic to keep it stylish and looking great.
 To preserve your furniture in a busy household, choose fabrics wisely and learn the best ways to clean inevitable messes and spills.

-Indoor-outdoor fabrics are family friendly.
+Indoor-outdoor fabrics are family-friendly.
 They still have a bad reputation from the rigid, waxy materials of old, but fabric technology has come a long way since then.
 Some are so soft you can't tell that they aren’t traditional indoor textiles.
 Better still, most are resistant to stains and fading.
 If you're leery about investing in large furniture pieces, start off with some indoor-outdoor rugs, pillows and cushions for the kids to lounge around on while watching TV or working on craft projects.
 The family dog and cat might like them, too.